AlturosDestinations/Alturos.ImageAnnotation/README.md

 ### Local Installation

-* In order to use a local DynamoDB, download it first [here](http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.tar.gz).
+* In order to use a local DynamoDB, download it first [here](http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip).
-You can use an unzipping program like [7-zip](https://www.7-zip.org/) to extract the tar file from the gz, before extracting the tar file into its own folder.
+Extract the downloaded zip file into a folder of your choice.

 * Next, download and install the Java Runtime Environment [here](https://java.com/download).